warren-bank/moz-harviewer/README.md

         * the location pathname terminates with the file extension: `.har`
         * the location hash contains: `HTTP-Archive-Viewer`

-          > note: If the response is HAR data and the pathname doesn't have a '.har' file extension (which is common when the data is being retrieved via passing querystring parameters to a backend script), then appending this token into the URL hash will short-circuit the final detection test:
+          > note: If the response is HAR data and the pathname doesn't have a `.har` file extension (which is common when the data is being retrieved via passing querystring parameters to a backend script), then appending this token into the URL hash will short-circuit the final detection test: